Abyzab/SysBot.py/README.md

 - Eggbot - An automated shiny egg hunting bot.
   * Daycare must already contain parents that can produce eggs.
   * Must be in Solaceon town.
+  * You'll want to be on a bike unless you like walking.

 ## Credits